Lemmmy/KristDocs/content/examples/klua/using-klua.md

     print("From: " .. transaction.from)
     print("To: " .. transaction.to)
     print("Value: " .. transaction.value .. " KST")
-  end)
+    -- Transactions have other properties, including "metadata", "id" and "time".
-  assert(success, "Failed to subscribe to event") end
+    -- Metadata can be parsed using k.parseMeta end) assert(success, "Failed to subscribe to event") end